Earth Overshoots its Resources for 2026 in:

 - Indigenous Urban Planning

-- Urban Nature Connection: establishing urban access to connecting with nature as a human right by providing intercultural and cross-disciplinary forums to facilitate the integration of building, institutional, and community design.
+- Urban Nature Connection: Advocating for the establishing of urban access to connecting with nature as a human right by providing intercultural and cross-disciplinary forums to facilitate the integration of building, institutional, and community design.

 - Urban Indigenous Cultural Districts: Community Identity-based Visibility for Resilience and Equity